 DESCRIPTION: Most of us use different social media platforms to reach our audience, but how do we know if we’re using Facebook, Twitter and YouTube effectively?
 All of these platforms have insights and analytics that allow social media administrators to see trends in audience behavior, how many people you’re reaching, how engaging your content is and more.
 This training shows how to access, report and interpret important statistics for your channels, and how admins can use that data to continue increasing audience reach and engagement.

 Universal Design to Promote Full Inclusion in Learning for Persons with Disabilities

 PRESENTERS: Richard Petty and Sam Thomas, The National Center for Aging and Disability and Independent Living Research Utilization at The Institute for Rehabilitation and Research in Houston, Texas

 DESCRIPTION: This session provides an overview of requirements and best practice strategies to make online learning accessible to and readily usable by all your constituents.

 Practical and Participatory Evaluation Capacity Building: University of California Cooperative Extension Trainings

-Session Description: During this webinar, we will share our approach and lessons learned from our in-person, hands-on trainings about measuring outcomes and writing impact statements for UC Cooperative Extension professionals.
-We will also share our pilot effort to facilitate evaluation planning for statewide programs to develop common measures, data collection plans, and public value impact statements.Recording: https://www.youtube.com/watch?v=6nAF-qKHPRc
+DESCRIPTION: During this webinar, we will share our approach and lessons learned from our in-person, hands-on trainings about measuring outcomes and writing impact statements for UC Cooperative Extension professionals.
+We will also share our pilot effort to facilitate evaluation planning for statewide programs to develop common measures, data collection plans, and public value impact statements.RECORDING: https://www.youtube.com/watch?v=6nAF-qKHPRc

 FRIDAY, JULY 15, 2016